 You can directly book a telephone appointment with our office.
 Our schedule is updated instantly.
 Click the schedule button to begin.

 GET IN TOUCH

-Sooch Law LLP is a full service law firm in Brampton, Ontario.
-Sooch Law focuses on family law, divorce law, domestic contracts, arbitration, real estate law, business legals and personal injury.
-We have our main office located conveniently at Hurontario & Steeles.
+Sooch Law Professional Corporation is a full service law firm in Mississauga that focuses primarily on Real Estate, Civil Litigation, and Personal Injury.
+We have our office located conveniently at Hurontario & Derry.